Enterprise Data & Automation

 In the 28+ years that Curiosity’s team have been creating tools in the test data space, they’ve worked with a wide array of technologies, data sources and organisations.
 Curiosity offer test data specialists, who want to partner closely with your organisation, and whose experience extends decades earlier than the formation of recent test data start-ups.

-“Generation” Tools for ML training data
+“Generation” tools for ML training data

 Most recently, data generation and masking tools have emerged from the world of ML training algorithms.
 Some vendors now appear to be positioning these tools for test data management.